dantleech/docbot/README.md

 Inception
 ---------

 Oh no!
+It's a trap!
 We are stuck code inception 😾:
 `../docs/README.php`

 ``````php